Las Pilas, Texas

 Las Pilas is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census with a population of 28.
+This was a new CDP formed from parts of the Ranchitos Las Lomas CDP prior to the 2010 census, with a population of 28.

 Geography

 Las Pilas is located at 27°40′53″N 99°11′0″W (27.681463, -99.183234).
 The CDP has a total area of 0.8 sqmi, all land.

+Demographics

+Las Pilas first appeared as a census-designated place in the 2010 U.S. census, one of seven CDPs (Colorado Acres, Hillside Acres, Las Haciendas, Las Pilas, Los Veteranos I, Pueblo East, and Valle Verde) were formed out the Ranchitos Las Lomas CDP.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Dr. Henry Cuellar Elementary School, Antonio Gonzalez Middle School, and United South High School.

 The designated community college for Webb County is Laredo Community College.